 Ocean’s teaching and research interests are varied, but her key focus is how mātauranga Māori and science connect and relate, particularly in educational contexts and using novel digital technologies.
 She co-leads a National Science Challenge project investigating the perceptions of novel biotechnological controls of pest wasps in Aotearoa.
 Her research also involves kaupapa Māori reading of films.
-She is the presenter of Māori Television's Project Mātauranga and presents for TVNZ’s Coast.
+She was the presenter of Māori Television's Project Mātauranga and presents for TVNZ’s Coast.

 Ngāti Hine hoki ko Ngāti Kahu ōku iwi.
 Koira te ōpurepure o tōku whakapapa.